nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 The new client is added to the list of security server clients in the "Saved" state.

-<div id="43-configuring-a-signing-key-and-certificate-for-a-security-server-client" class="anchor"></div>
-## 4.3 Configuring a Signing Key and Certificate for a Security Server Client
+### 4.3 Configuring a Signing Key and Certificate for a Security Server Client

 A signing key and certificate must be configured for the security server client to sign messages exchanged over the X-Road.